Saad724/todo-list-app/README.md

    npm run build

 📸 Demo
-A working demo of the app can be found here.
+A working demo of the app can be found at https://apptaskify.netlify.app/

 💡 Future Enhancements